 By dramatically reducing the amount of time spent and mitigating manual intervention required by employees, companies can streamline their anti-fraud efforts, improve operational efficiencies, increase employee satisfaction, and most importantly, better protect customers and the business.

 Want to learn more?

 Payoneer is a fintech company that provides business-to-business money transfers, digital payment services, working capital, and cross-border transactions in 200 countries and 150+ local currencies.
 Like many in financial services struggling with everything I just talked about above, Payoneer was looking to automate its anti-money laundering case identification, investigation, and report completion to reduce the amount of time and manual effort required by employees, and improve its business and customer protection.

-I’m hosting a webinar on October 22 to talk about how we helped Payoneer automate its anti-money laundering process, what the new process looks like, and the results they’ve seen to date.
+I recently hosted a webinar to talk about how we helped Payoneer automate its anti-money laundering process, what the new process looks like, and the results they’ve seen to date.
+Watch it here!

 About the author